-Malacca, which is also spelled Melaka, is one of historic cities along Peninsular Malaysia that is listed by UNESCO as a World Heritage Sitef or their unique architectural and cultural townscape.
-Malacca has a rich colonical past, which is the result of 500 years of trading and cultural exchanges between East and West.
-From Ayer Keroh’s lush greenery to the Malacca City’s urban landscape, there are several places that no visitor can not take his eyes off on their travel itinerary.
+Malacca, which is also spelled Melaka, is one of historic cities along Peninsular Malaysia .
+It is listed by UNESCO as a World Heritage Site with a unique architecture and townscape.
+Malacca has a rich colonial past, which is the result of 500 years of trading and cultural exchanges between East and West.
+From Ayer Keroh’s lush greenery to the Malacca City’s urban landscape, there are several places that visitors cannot take their eyes off.

-Moreover, you’ll see ricksaws and decorated trishaws lined up close to Christ Church.
-If you want to admire the beauty of Malacca by taking a scenic trishaw ride, you’d better bargain because many drivers will overcharge foreign tourists.
+Moreover, you’ll see ricksaws and decorated trishaws lined up close to the Christ Church.
+If you want to see the beauty of Malacca by taking a scenic trishaw ride, you’d better bargain because many drivers will overcharge foreign tourists.

 A relaxing way to see Malacca from a different point of view is cruising down the graceful Melaka River.
 Especially at the sunset, the town looks just breathtaking as a multitude of delightful artworks can be found in the laneways cutting through the old town near Jonker Street.
-The Malacca River is one of the highlights of the city which once was one of the most important trade routes in the area and nowadays it becomes a wonderful place for tourists to enjoy all the sights of the city.
+The Malacca River is one of the highlights of the city once one of the most important trade routes in the area.
+Nowadays it becomes a wonderful place for tourists to enjoy all the sights of the city.
 The river cruises takes around 45 minutes to an hour and costs only RM15.
 That’s a good bargain, isn’t it?

 However, you can think about walking along the Melaka River to see the natural beauty of the river itself and unique appearance with the buildings along the river which are mostly built in many years ago.
 Those are, perhaps, the reasons why Melaka river is called with the lovely name: Venice of the East.

-At the end of the journey, we guess you are getting hungry and a little tired, right?
-Let us introduce Jonker street walk.
+At the end of the journey, you may get hungry and a little tired.
+Let us introduce you a place: Jonker street walk.
 This is the residential heart of Old Malacca just west of the Malacca River, with beautifully decorated houses, tiny shops, new shops, restaurants and hotels temples and mosques.
-This is where you can easily look for some where to enjoy nutrious and delicious cuisines and get some special sourvinirs.
+This is where you can easily look for some where to enjoy nutritious and delicious cuisines and get some special souvenirs.

-We end this post by saying Malacca deserves more than just a day trip.
-Les’t make most of Malacca journey with Asia Senses.
+We are sure you will agree with us that Malacca deserves more than just a day trip.
+Les’t make most of Malacca journey with Asia Senses Travel.